digitalgust/miniJVM/README.md

    Change **/mobile/java/ExApp/src/app/GlfmMain.java** Change App1 to your class
    Build **/mobile/java/ExApp** generate ExApp.jar ,MUST NOT change the jar name
    Copy ExApp.jar to **/mobile/resfiles/**
-   Open project **/mobile/iosapp** in Xcode, need not change anything
+   Open project **/mobile/iosapp** in Xcode, need not change anything, this project contains minijvm, glfm platform bridge, openGLES native function and jni interface, Nanovg paint module, Other include resource files like jvm runtime jar **minijvm_rt.jar** ,**glfm_gui.jar** ,**ExApp.jar** and font files.
-   Compile and run, can be simulator or device, your app has lanched
+   Compile and run, can be simulator or device, your app has launched
-   Open project **mobile/androidapp** in Android studio, need not change anything
+   Open project **mobile/androidapp** in Android studio, need not change anything  ,same as iosapp
    Compile and run, it would be startup
    good luck